Grisham Stadium: Funding controversy

 There was backlash against the school district and its administration at the time due to funding for the facilities falling through.
 Parents and Carrollton community voices expressed displeasure and concern due to the construction plans exceeding budget and many accused the school system of neglecting the students' academic needs and wasting taxpayer money.
 There were others in the community that came to defend the district's decision citing the need for Carrollton students' access to athletic facilities.
 The stadium renovations, having already been completed when cost exceeded limits, forced the school district to delay construction of the arts center and scale down the plans of the gym renovations.

 Other renovations

 2021

 In 2021, the "TrojanTron" scoreboard, having been out of operation for years, was replaced with an entirely LED based screen scoreboard system.
 The signage on this board and on the press box was also updated to match the newly renamed "Maddox - Musselwhite Track".

 2023

-The turf field is currently being replaced after roughly a decade since the previous maintenance project.
-The track is also due to be resurfaced during the summer.
+The turf field and track were replaced in the spring and summer of 2023 respectively.